bwolmarans/brett-kong-ai-assignment/README.md

      }'

 for i in {1..10}; do source curl_test_aigw.sh; done
+`

-to send a POST in Chrome dev tools, open a new tab, browse to http://52.206.9.54:8000 and then do this:
+## To send a POST in Chrome dev tools, open a new tab, browse to http://52.206.9.54:8000 and then do this:

-const OPENAI_KEY = <'your openai key here'>;
+`const OPENAI_KEY = <'your openai key here'>;
 const headers = new Headers();
 headers.append('Authorization', `Bearer ${OPENAI_KEY}`)
 headers.append('Content-Type', 'application/json');